Knektium/MEC_Wheel/README.md

 The Mechanical Project for the Wolley Speed Reducer Wheel Module
 ================================================================

-A robot wheel with built-in 2-stage planetary gearbox and controller.
+A robot wheel with built-in 2-stage planetary gearbox, motor and controller.

 | Specification |      |
 | ------------- | ----:|